Amrvis

 For codes making use of AMReX’s build system add the following variable to the

-code’s main GNUmakefile
+code’s main GNUmakefile.

 USE_SENSEI_INSITU = TRUE